logo

 Animal health

 Animal health philosophy is to follow best practice guidelines to ensure a high level of animal well being.
 Preventative treatments, observation, quick response and good record keeping are key for this.
 Cow manager technology is used to assist with this.
 Included under animal health costs is mineral supplementation, (done via in line dispenser or dusting), vaccinations for salmonella and leptospirosis, calcium boluses for cows over 4 years old, testing for BVD and Johnes disease for the herd, plus drenches, vaccinations, Cu boluses and minerals for young stock.
 Mastitis management includes dry cow therapy for the herd and teat sealing all cows and first calvers.
-The SCC for 2022-23 was 90,000, which was higher than usual in part due to the very wet season.
-Lameness has been a problem in 2022-23 due to the wet weather.
+The SCC for 2023-24 was 105,000, which was higher than usual in part due to the very wet spring.
+Lameness has also been a problem in 2023-24 due to the wet weather.

 Breeding and herd improvement

 Mating is for 12 weeks with the last 3 weeks using short gestation, (SG), dairy semen, to give a 10 1/2 week calving period.
-The first 6 weeks are with AB using premier sires/genomically tests bulls, plus some short gestation beef bulls on the lower 20% BW/PW cows.
+Usually the first 6 weeks are with AB using premier sires/genomically tests bulls, plus some short gestation beef bulls on the lower 20% BW/PW cows.
+This season frozen semen has been used to reduce risk of semen batch failure, (which happened last season), and resulted in a spread calving this season.
 Bulls are rotated with the herd for 3 weeks before finishing mating with the 3 weeks of SG AB.
-About 7-10% of the herd is treated for anoestrous using CIDRs.
+Usually about 7-10% of the herd is treated for anoestrous using CIDR's.
+This year 20% of the herd have been treated with CIDR's to tighten the calving spread.
 Included under AB and herd testing is DNA testing of about 50 replacement heifer calves.
 Herd testing covers 3 test over 2 milkings each, unless the herd is on once a day milking, (OAD).

 Farm dairy